The Integrated Resource Plan Protest is Our Current Case

-As you remember from our Surpreme Court Appeal - PNM's implementation of the Integrated Resource Planning Process is one in which they draft what they want and build a case to defend their pre-determined plan, advocates try to insert some representation of environmental and consumer interests into the IRP Hearings, and then the people are engaged at the end.
-It's that time again -- PNM is "engaging the public".
+As you remember from our Supreme Court Appeal - PNM's implementation of the Integrated Resource Planning Process is one in which they draft what they want and build a case to defend their pre-determined plan, advocates try to insert some representation of environmental and consumer interests into the IRP Hearings, and then the people are engaged at the end.

 Our analysis can be found HERE.